MCP Resources for Files

 FAQ

-When should an MCP tool return a file?
+When should an MCP server expose a file as a resource?

-When should an MCP tool return a file?
+When should an MCP server expose a file as a resource?

-An MCP tool should return a file when the result is better handled as a downloadable artifact, such as a generated document, transformed file, report, export, or binary asset.
+Expose a file as a resource when the result is better handled as a downloadable artifact, such as a generated document, transformed file, report, export, or binary asset.
+Langdock creates attachments from resources.
+Files inside regular MCP tool results do not become attachments.

 What should I check if an MCP file output is missing?